10-Academy/SQL-Programming/Intermediate Level/ReadMe.md

-These categories of learners have basic understanding of SQL, have written SQL codes before, Know how to interact with SQL tables using SQL codes, understand different kinds of table relationships

 ### Putting it together
 The Intermediate SQL Tutorial
 Welcome to the Intermediate SQL Tutorial!
 If you skipped the Basic SQL Tutorial, you should take a quick peek at this page to get an idea of how to use Mode's SQL editor to get the most out of this tutorial.
 For convenience, here's the gist: